AllenDang/cimgui-go/README.md

 > [!important]
 > Pre-compiled shared library is linked in files called `cflags.go`.
 You can find a global template in `templates/cflags.go.template`.
 After modifying it, just run a normal generation and it should update everywhere.

-# How does it work?

-- `cwrappers/` directory holds C binding for C++ Dear ImGui libraries
-- generator bases on `cwrappers/{package_name}_templates` and generates all necessary GO/C code placing it in `{pkgname}/` directories in the root of cimgui-go
-- `libs/` contains pre-built shared libraries. `cflags.go` includes and uses to decrease building time.